Open-Bionics/Beetroot/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/

 ### 7. Extra
-* Note, you may need to download the SAMD21 boards from Arduino using the Arduino Boards Manager, as this allows the drivers for the SAMD21G18 to be installed
+* Drivers - you may need to download the SAMD21 boards from Arduino using the Arduino Boards Manager, as this allows the drivers for the SAMD21G18 to be installed
+* Brunel Version - this software is configured to run on Brunel V2, however by changing BRUNEL_VER in Globals.h to 1, the software will be reconfigured for the original Brunel (the only difference is the finger/pin mapping)

 ## Beetroot Release Notes